 Effective psychologists would likely describe themselves as lifelong learners.
 The science of psychology is continually changing with new studies and insights.
 These professionals need to stay on top of the latest information in order to help their clients to the best of their ability.
 They may attend professional events such as seminars and lectures, network with their colleagues and read professional journals.

 If you feel passionate about pursuing a career in psychology, consider enrolling at Grand Canyon University.
 The College of Humanities and Social Sciences offers a Bachelor of Science in Psychology, designed to align with the standards established by the American Psychological Association.
 It provides a foundational framework in cognitive neuroscience, experimental psychology, abnormal psychology, health psychology and other fields.
-To learn more about these programs, visit our website or click on the Request More Information button on this page.
+To learn more about these programs, visit our website or complete the form on this page.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.